o7q/Scribe/README.md

 ---

 **Scribe** \
-Written in C# with .NET Framework 4.8
+Written in C# using .NET 8.0